wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 ### API Response

-The resource provider API endpoint will respond with one of three potential types based on business logic it internally defines.
+The resource provider API endpoint will respond with one of three potential response types based on business logic it internally defines.
 Each of these responses have different HTTP response status codes mirrored as both the `code` value in the JSON as well as in the API response headers.

-Successful responses will also contain a `data` field which returns a modified transaction as the `request` value and an array of [Signature](#) values as `signatures`.
+Successful responses will also contain a `data` field which returns a modified transaction as the `request` value and an array of [Signature](/docs/antelope/signature) values as `signatures`.
 Additional information about any fees applied may also optionally be set in this `data`.

 ##### Code: 200

-This response indicates that the request was successful and the resource provider returned a modified transaction with a valid [Signature](#) without charging a fee.
-A client or SDK interpreting this response should check the array of actions returned in the `data` to ensure it matches the original transaction and only contains an additional [noop action](#) and no errant actions.
+This response indicates that the request was successful and the resource provider returned a modified transaction with a valid [Signature](/docs/antelope/signature) without charging a fee.
+A client or SDK interpreting this response should check the array of actions returned in the `data` to ensure it matches the original transaction and only contains an additional [noop action](/docs/utilities/resource-provider-spec#the-noop-action) and no errant actions.

 ```json
 {